-The PCORI fee is calculated off the average number of lives covered during the policy year.
+The PCOR fee is calculated off the average number of lives covered during the policy year.
 That means that all parties enrolled will have to be accounted for such as dependents, spouses, retirees, and COBRA beneficiaries.
+Depending on when the plan starts and ends also can determine the fee per form.
+Participating employees and dependents are counted as covered lives.
 For HRA and health FSA plans, just count each participating employee as a covered life.

-Clients who have elected to have Diversified Group assist with the PCOR fee calculation can expect an email in June 2019, which will include a copy of the completed Form 720 and a PCOR calculation worksheet with supporting documentation.
-Clients will need to file the Form 720 by July 31, 2019.
+Clients who have elected to have Diversified Group assist with the PCOR fee calculation can expect an email in June 2019 which will include a copy of the completed Form 720 and a PCOR calculation worksheet with supporting documentation.
+For the current year, clients will need to file the Form 720 by July 31, 2019.

 This checklist is designed to help companies review the key reporting and notice requirements that may apply to their employer-sponsored group health plans under ERISA (the Employee Retirement Income Security Act).
 Please note that this list is for general reference purposes only and is not all-inclusive.